 I remember during my childhood trips to Rishikesh, which were quite frequent, we always used to come back with some Pickles or Murabba.
-There is a shop close to Parmarth Niketan in Rishikesh which I love for the Amla Murabba and Carrot Murabba.
+There is a shop close to Parmarth Niketan which I love for the Amla Murabba and Carrot Murabba.

 In Haridwar too, in the main market behind the famous Har Ki Paudi, there are shops with piles of pickles on display.
 While there are usual pickles like Manho Pickle and Lime Pickle, there are unusual ones like Karela or Bitter gourd Pickle.